 There are four waterfalls in Oneonta Gorge.
 The Lower Falls is not visible from the trail.
 Middle Falls is visible from the trail.
 The upper falls are about 1 mile upstream from the middle falls and require climbing down a canyon wall to view.
 After approximately 1.7 miles you will reach Triple Falls, which can be seen from a vantage point on the upper trails in the canyon.
 Hiking to Triple falls would make a good day hike and is just over 4 miles roundtrip.

-The Oneonta Trail has many great elements for making an overnight trip in the Columbia River Gorge.
-Some of the highlights are; waterfalls, steep creek-weathered basalt cliffs, and good camping spots.
-Please consult a good, up to date map when planning your hike and Leave No Trace.
+With waterfalls, steep creek-weathered basalt cliffs, and good camping spots, Oneonta Trail has many great elements for an overnight trip.
+Please consult a good, up-to-date map when planning your hike and Leave No Trace.

 Alert: The Lower Oneonta Gorge is not accessible by trail.
 Many people choose to walk into the creek bed to view the lower falls.
 This is not an official trail.
 There is a large log jam in the creek that is slippery and dangerous to cross.
 Please know your skill level and recreate responsibly.